 Both the Allen F. Blocher Planetarium and the Arthur J. Pejsa Observatory are located in the Science Building on the UW-Stevens Point campus.
 The Science building (2001 Fourth Ave) is at the southwest corner of Fourth Avenue and Reserve Streets.

-The observatory is located on the fourth floor of the Science Building and houses a Meade 0.4m telescope.
-The oblservatory is only open if the skies are CLEAR.
-Normally, the observatory is open on clear evenings Monday through Wednesday when university classes are in session, Normally this is from mid-September to mid-December and from late-January to mid May.
+The observatory is located on the fourth floor of the Science Building and houses a Meade 0.4-m telescope.
+The observatory is only open if the skies are CLEAR.
+Normally, the observatory is open on clear evenings Monday through Wednesday when university classes are in session.
+Usually this is from mid-September to mid-December and from late-January to mid May.
 Most summers the observatory is closed.

 The planetarium and observatory are closed during the University interim and break periods.
 For current updates please call the Planetarium/Observatory at (715) 346-2208.